 If you are unable to log-on or complete your work for any reason, YOU MUST CONTACT ME ASAP!
-Excuses such as "the network was down," or "I could not figure out how to send the assignment through the assignments function" are not acceptable.
+Excuses such as" the network was down," or "I could not figure out how to send the assignment through the assignments function" are not acceptable.
 In short, plan ahead and do not wait until the last minute to submit your assignments.
 It is always okay to turn in assignments early although discussion board postings should be done with the calendar schedule.

 It is the student's responsibility to drop the course on or before the last drop date of the semester to avoid failure.
-Administrative drops will not be made unless otherwise communicated or arranged by student and instructor.
+Administrative drops will not be made.